 Irritable bowel syndrome or IBS is a common disorder of the intestines that leads to abdominal discomfort, gas, bloating, and changes in bowel habits.
 Researchers have found that the colon muscle of a person with IBS seems to be more sensitive which is why certain foods and drinks can cause a quick reaction.

 Even though the cause of IBS is still not known, here are some factors that have been recognized:

-- The contractions or movement of the muscles in the intestine can either be fast or slow, hence why some people may suffer with both diarrhea and constipation.
+- The contractions or movement of the muscles in the intestine can either be fast or slow, hence why some people may suffer from both diarrhea and constipation.

 - Your nervous system may not be coordinating with the signals in your brain that well, which can result in discomfort.

-- There are good and bad bacteria that lives in the intestines.
+- There are good and bad bacteria that live in the intestines.
 When there is more bad than good bacteria, it can cause abdominal discomfort.

 - Inflammation can also be recognized if you eat foods or liquids that don’t work well for you.
-Think of individuals who suffer with gluten or lactose allergy.
+Think of individuals who suffer from gluten or lactose allergy.

 How To Help IBS Symptoms